EXPLORE THIS STORY

 DOMINANT ANGLE

-Moscow spots the paradox: Russia has maintained an execution moratorium since 1996, America restores firing squads
+Moscow notes the paradox: Russia maintains a moratorium on executions since 1996, America restores firing squads

 Dominant angle identified — does not reflect unanimity of this country’s media